eebowen/FishNet_Classification_and_Mixture_of_Expert/README.md

-# FishNet: Multi-Task Fish Classification using Mixture-of-Experts with DINOv3
+# Multi-Task Fish Classification using Mixture-of-Experts with DINOv3

 A comprehensive fish species classification system leveraging DINOv3 vision transformers for multi-task learning on fish taxonomy and ecological attributes.